Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

 \subsection{Operator formalism}

-Now we are going to study the operator formalism for the bosonic string in a genus $g$ Riemann surface \cite{Alvarez-Gaume-Gomez-Moore-Vafa}.
-This formalism provides a general framework where we can analyze many of the properties of String Theory to arbitrary orders of perturbation theory.
-In particular we can easily understand the origin of potential infinities in string amplitudes, and also the geometrical interpretation of the physical state conditions.
-Before doing so, it would be useful to review some features of Riemann surfaces that we will use later \cite{Alvarez-Gaume-Moore-Vafa}.
-It is well known that every orientable two-dimensional surface is topologically characterized by its genus $g$ (or equivalently by the Euler characteristic $\chi=2-2g$).
-The homology groups of a genus $g$ surface have dimensions
+Our study of string theory has been carried out so far at a minimum of mathematical sophistication.
+We are changing this to discuss the operator formalism for bosonic strings~\cite{Alvarez-Gaume-Gomez-Moore-Vafa}, a framework that allows addressing many features of string theory at arbitrary orders of perturbation theory, among them the origin of potential infinities in string amplitudes and the geometrical interpretation of the physical state conditions.
+Before presenting the operator formalism, however, we review some basic features of Riemann surfaces that will turn out be useful later~\cite{Alvarez-Gaume-Moore-Vafa}.

+Every closed, orientable two-dimensional surface~$\Sigma_{g}$ is topologically characterized by its genus~$g$ or, equivalently, by its Euler characteristic $\chi=2-2g$.
+Its homology groups have dimensions